ewebber/whatspeakersneed/index.md

 ###  Are there any quiet spaces?

-- Is there a space to work in / prepare for talks?
+- Is there a space to work in / prepare for talks? (if yes, where is it?)
 - Is there a prayer room?
-- Anything else?
+- What else is available?

 ## Accommodation info